Discover the big disconnects in performance management today in the 2024 State of Performance Enablement report.

 Establishing the groundwork for success requires an implementation team, like the ones we have at Betterworks, that will focus on ensuring you have high adoption.
 This includes implementing best practices, taking care with program design, defining success metrics, and creating successful change management.
 The partner you work with should provide a program architect who will take you through the steps for successful implementation and a customer success manager who will continue to work with you on troubleshooting, optimizing the tools and process, and customization requests once your program is live.

-The steps we recommend to drive a high-adoption program include securing executive sponsorship, effective and customized communications and training, embedding performance management across processes, having clear guidelines and expectations, and enlisting program champions to assist you in the ongoing process of championing the program or passing the baton to a program manager.
+We recommend the following steps to drive a high-adoption program: securing executive sponsorship, effective and customized communications and training, embedding performance management across processes, having clear guidelines and expectations, and enlisting program champions to assist you in championing the program or passing the baton to a program manager.

 Betterworks’ scorecard